 General Tso's isn't technically a stir-fry, but with cashew chicken and kung pao chicken already on the list, it somehow felt wrong to leave it out.
 We keep the dish from getting cloying (as it sometimes can be) by balancing the sweetness of the sauce with dried red chilies and acidic rice vinegar.
 Spiking the fry batter with vodka gives the chicken a shatteringly crisp crust.

 Phat ka-phrao, a beef stir-fry flavored with garlic, shallots, fish sauce, and Thai bird chilies, can be found across Thailand.
-Re-creating the dish at home is tough because the ingredient that gives the dish its name—holy basil, or ka-phrao in Thai—is near impossible to get in the States.
+Re-creating the dish at home is tough because the ingredient that gives the dish its name—holy basil, or ka-phrao in Thai—is nearly impossible to get in the States.
 Fortunately, you can make something equally delicious with easier-to-find purple basil.

 Beef with broccoli is usually the worst offering at a Chinese buffet—who wants a dish laden with bland, overcooked florets of Western broccoli?
 Our version of the dish replaces them with Chinese broccoli, which has a more complex, mildly bitter flavor.
 Once you've got that ingredient, the rest of the dish is simple—just shallots, garlic, marinated beef, and an oyster sauce–based sauce.